smapiot/piral/src/packages/piral-ng/README.md

 ### `NgExtension`

 The extension slot module to be used in Angular components.
-Automatically added to allow using `extension-component` elements.
+This is not really needed, as it is made available automatically via an Angular custom element named `extension-component`.

 ## Setup and Bootstrapping